-We intend to maintain a 401(k) plan in which all full-time employees who are at least 21 years of age and have 3 months of service will be eligible to participate.
-Eligible employees will have the opportunity to contribute their compensation on a pretax salary basis into the 401(k) plan up to \$15,500 annually for the 2007 plan year, and to direct the investment of these contributions.
-Plan participants who reach the age of 50 prior to or during the 2007 plan year will be eligible to defer an additional \$5,000 during 2007.
+We currently maintain a 401(k) plan in which all full-time employees who are at least 21 years of age are eligible to participate.
+Eligible employees have the opportunity to contribute their compensation on a pretax salary basis into the 401(k) plan up to \$15,500 annually for the 2007 plan year, and to direct the investment of these contributions.
+Plan participants who reach the age of 50 prior to or during the 2007 plan year are eligible to defer an additional \$5,000 during 2007.